310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Chiaki grin %}
 Oh!
 So you were worried about me, Takamine!
 That makes me happy!

-I was a little nervous you might not care about me, since you always act so harshly towards me, but in the end, you really *do* love me as a comrade! ☆
+I was a little nervous that you might not care about me, since you always act so harshly towards me, but in the end, you really *do* love me as a comrade! ☆
 {% endbubble %}

 {% bubble Midori angry %}